nicholasdakis/level_up/README.md

 - Also accessible via the footer by tapping the Profile Picture

 #### ℹ️ 2) About The Developer
-- Learn more about the creator behind Level Up
+- Learn more about the creator behind Level Up!

 #### 💝 3) Donate
-- Support the development of Level Up
+- Support the development of Level Up!